Mikrozaur/esp32-laminator-controller/README.md

 ![Banner](Images/banner.png)

-Modern open-source controller for roll laminators based on ESP32-C3 and ESPHome.

 Modern replacement controller for inexpensive roll laminators based on **ESP32-C3** and **ESPHome**.

 The project replaces the original controller board with a fully programmable, modular, and repairable solution built from standard components.